Source Material Related to the

 Held by John Barnard

 BAR-16P.
 Mordaunt Barnard, Jezebel.
 A Drama.
-London: Francis Griffiths (1904)Held by John Barnard
+London: Francis Griffiths (1904).
+Play based on the biblical story.

 BAR-17Thomas Wilson [Bishop of Sodor and Man] A Short and Plain Instruction for The Better Understanding of the Lord's Supper with the Necessary Preparation required: for the Benefit of Young Communicants, and of such as have not well considered This Holy Ordinance.
 London: Society for Promoting Christian Knowledge, No. 62 (1789).
 Autographed on fly-leaf by Sophia Eliza Martin [1766-1827, eldest daughter of Sir Mordaunt Martin], Frances Martin, Dec 1792 [1775-1802, fifth daughter of Sir Mordaunt Martin], George Martin Barnard [1799-1859, youngest son of Everilda Dorothea, second daughter of Sir Mordaunt Martin] and Thomas M. R. Barnard, December 1859 [1829-1878, only son of William Smith Barnard, fourth son of Everilda Dorothea Barnard, nee Martin]Held by John Barnard